 11. High Road to Taos, New Mexico

 Whether you’re travelling to or from Taos to Santa Fe, the high-altitude views from the High Road to Taos are just as good, passing forest, deserts, farms and traditional adobe villages.
-This 76-mile southwest USA scenic drive takes you to 9000 feet high through thick forests among the Sagre de Cristo mountains – high enough to still have deep snow on the ground in April.
+This 76-mile scenic drive takes you to 9000 feet high through thick forests among the Sagre de Cristo mountains – high enough to still have deep snow in April.

-You can easily spend a day making the drive, with plenty of places to visit along the way in a string of Pueblo Indian and Spanish-American village.
-This region is full of artists and there are studios and galleries dotted among the mountain hamlets – look out for beautiful woodcarvings in Córdova, pottery in Picuris Pueblo and traditional weaving in Chimayo.
+You can easily spend a day making the drive, with a string of Pueblo Indian and Spanish-American villages to stop at along the way.
+This region is full of artists and there are studios and galleries dotted among the mountain hamlets – look out for beautiful woodcarvings in Córdova, pottery in Picuris Pueblo and weaving in Chimayo.

 Stop off at Truchas to admire the panorama of the Espanola Valley.
 Find the bench with a view over the Carson National Forest, nine miles from Peñasco.
-Or visit Chimayo, home to some of New Mexico’s tastiest red chillies as well as a church known as the ‘Lourdes of America’ where pilgrims come to rub themselves in the holy dirt that’s said to have healing properties.
+Or visit Chimayo for some of New Mexico’s tastiest red chillies and a church known as the ‘Lourdes of America’, where pilgrims come to rub themselves in holy dirt which is said to have healing properties.

 The route: from Santa Fe, drive 16 miles north along Highway 84/285, then head east on Highway 76.
 Follow this road (which briefly turns into Highway 75 after Chamisal) then turn left onto Highway 518 and follow that all the way into Taos.